Are retail jobs secure?

 Although latest fluctuations in employment figures show that there has been a slight improvement in jobs, the trend of job losses and mass redundancies within the retail sector seems to be on-going.
 And although employment figures seem promising in the last few months, the wider economy does not seem to be improving, pay packets are continually being squeezed, and inflation is ever increasing.
 These are some of the reasons to think that this promising rise in employment numbers is not really that promising after all.

 Although the retail sector is the largest private employer within the UK, it seems to offer little or no job security whatsoever.
 As companies go under and vanish off the high streets, the people employed within those stores are being left with no choice other than to face redundancy.
 According to recent figures, over 9,000 people have been made redundant, and in a financially precarious situation due to the latest high street foreclosures.
 For most of these people, the only option is to find an alternative career, which often means investing in additional skills.
 Especially for those who have been in employment for a long time, starting out afresh can be an intimidating and often very stressful prospect.

 Losing a job can be stressful and difficult and can have wide reaching impacts.
-Anxiety UK, a leading mental health charity, has recently expressed concerns that not enough is being done to help and support the rising number of people who are left with an uncertain future due to lost retail jobs, and it is unclear whether or not these types of concerns have been properly addressed thus far.
+Anxiety UK, a leading mental health charity, has previously expressed concerns that not enough is being done to support those with an uncertain future due to lost retail jobs, and it is unclear whether or not these types of concerns have been properly addressed thus far.

 For more, check out our other blog all about retail jobs for the next generation.